aless-250/Trabalho_Final_Fatec/README.md

 <h1>Final Work Fatec Santana de Parnaíba</h1>

 <big> *colocar logo aqui</big>

 <h2> Titulo do projeto <h2>
 <h3> Descriptions: </h3>
+This work presents the development of a software for patrimony inventory.
+Among the various existing protocols to perform the inventory, it sends the extracted information by reading a QRcode to a centralized database.
+It is also presented how software that implemented the loss of equity and its characteristics was implemented.

 <h1> Table of Contents </h1>